jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

+See the main publication for interpretation of the functional patterns

 <a id="r124-aadder-analysis"></a>
 ### R12.4 AADDER Analysis

-As a validation, we also want to use AADDERR - a tool which infers functional characteristics based on the annotations of a MALT/MEGAN reference database.
+As a validation, we also used AADDER (bundled with MEGAN6) - a tool which infers functional characteristics based on the annotations of a MALT/MEGAN reference database.

 This uses `.gff` files to compare taxonomic assignments with annotations, which we downloaded [above](#r42-aadder-database).
 A list of genomes used in this list can be seen in `06-additional_data_files` under Data R10.

-We will run this against the filtered RefSeq genomes we built above both with MALT (fasta files) and AADDER (gff files).
+We ran this against the custom RefSeq genomes we built above both with MALT (fasta files) and AADDER (gff files).

 <a id="r125-malt-refseq"></a>
 ### R12.5 MALT RefSeq

-We then run MALT but instead of immediately producing RMA6 files, we generate SAM files.
-This can be run with the following:
+We then ran MALT but instead of immediately producing RMA6 files, we generatex SAM files.
+This was performed by running the following:

 ```bash
 02-scripts.backup/008-malt-genbank-refseq_bacarchhomo_gcs_20181122_4step_85pc_supp_0.01 \